matthamil/blog/_posts/2016-9-26-Machine-Learning-with_JavaScript.md

 Users can use the neural networks in the application to build smarter Spotify playlists.
 They can even test out a friend's playlist and send them song recommendations through the application.

+Now, I need to get my friend to create an account in the application so I can show him that the Eagles don't belong in our funk playlist.

 For more about the project, check out the [repo on Github](https://github.com/matthamil/Brainify).